terraform-aws-modules/terraform-aws-alb/examples/complete-alb/README.md

 # Complete ALB example

-Configuration in this directory creates ALB with several listeners and SSL certificates.
+Configuration in this directory creates ALB with several supported types of listeners and actions, and SSL certificates.

 ## Usage